dxos/dxos/docs/content/composer/plugins/graph.md

 The Graph is used to organize the user's content, provide a navigation structure, and to represent the user's possible actions in the system.

-::: warning Under Construction
+::: note Under Development

-The Graph API is currently undergoing rapid iterations.
-We are excited to hear your feedback and ideas on [Discord](https://discord.gg/eXVfryv3sW).
+The Composer Extensibility APIs are under active development.
+The API may change often, and these docs may not be accurate.

+Talk to us on [Discord](https://discord.gg/eXVfryv3sW) with feedback anytime.

 :::